ConnectivityFoundry/AwaLWM2M/doc/example_app_api.md

-## Creating a server application using the Awa API.
+## Creating a server application using the Awa API

 Let's create a server side application that makes use of our new object.